 You cannot buy a ticket from an agent at the unstaffed Sturtevant Depot, but you can use the ticket machine.
 You can buy a ticket to leave from this station in other ways.

-You can purchase tickets via:
+Where you can purchase tickets via:

 - Amtrak.com